 Beyond that, the software doesn’t do a whole lot.
 If you wanted to stop after installing the software, you’d be fine to start printing and be on your way!

-The download also includes a toolbox application that's good for testing the printer and its connection.
+The download also includes a toolbox application that tests the printer and its connection.

-Setting up the printer to connect to WiFi is done inside that toolbox application.
+The printer is set up to connect to WiFi inside that toolbox application.

 The instructions provided by FreeX make this process pretty straightforward, but if you didn’t have the directions open while setting up and didn’t understand what all of these terms mean, it could feel a little daunting.